tsugiproject/tsugi/README.md

         git clone https://github.com/tsugiproject/tsugi.git

-* Create a database and get authentication info for the database
+* Create a database and get authentication info for the database (MySQL 8.0 will need different commands):

         CREATE DATABASE tsugi DEFAULT CHARACTER SET utf8;
         GRANT ALL ON tsugi.* TO 'ltiuser'@'localhost' IDENTIFIED BY 'ltipassword';